subhoghoshX/Dhyan/README.md

 # Dhyan - zen mode for the web
-Dhyan (meaning focus) is a browser extension that eliminates distracting elements from websites that can pull you into the rabbit hole, wasting hours of your precious time.
+Dhyan (meaning focus) is a browser extension that removes distracting elements from websites to save you time and keep you focused.

 ## Motivation
-I often get distracted by recommendations and targeted contents on platforms like YouTube and Twitter and waste a LOT of time.
-I experimented with using different tricks and clients (like [Invidious](https://invidious.io/)) and they did a great job.
-But often these third party clients are either down or black listed by the original platform.
-And they usually miss useful features as well.

-I built this extension to save myself from all the targeted bombardments while still using the original platforms.
+I built this extension to [save myself](https://subhoghosh.com/blog/first-extension/) from all the targeted bombardments while still using the original platforms.
 Give it a try, I'm sure it'll save you hours as it has mine.